6 Breathing Exercises That Can Help Your Anxiety

 3. Box Breathing

 Box breathing is one of the most straightforward breathing exercises that you can do.
-What box breathing is simply breathing to the rhythm or beat.
+Box breathing is simply breathing to the rhythm or beat.
 If you have done this, you are already familiar with box breathing.

 To practice box breathing, you must exhale to a count of four.
-Then hold your lungs empty as you count for a four again.
+Then hold your lungs empty as you count to a four again.
 Inhale to another count of four.

 As you do this, hold the air in as you count to four.
 Exhale and start another pattern.